TomRoscow/CS3821-fyp/README.txt

 `pip install -r requirements.txt`

 ## How to run
 The project specification details 9 deliverables.
 For clarity, each deliverable is demonstrated by running a dedicated script that calls the necessary algorithm and visualisation functions to demonstrate a working version of the code, including a pop-up window, to fulfil the deliverable requirements.
+Please also see YouTube video https://youtu.be/nbIiXvl5DiE

 Recommended usage:
 `python -m deliverable1`